2

 In the midst of a materials revolution innovation is moving forward at an unprecedented speed.
 Over the next decade the rapid advancement in materials will have a massive impact.

-TA Instruments and Waters are working together to aid this advancement.
+At Waters, we are working together to aid this advancement.
 Supporting a wide array of markets and measurements to meet the most demanding applications.

-Our instrumentation unparalleled in performance, precision and versatility can help you move forward fast to become a key player in the development of these new materials.
+Our instrumentation, unparalleled in performance, precision and versatility can help you move forward fast to become a key player in the development of these new materials.

 Interested in joining our Manufacturing team?